-- Any canceled checks used as payment on the originally filed return; AND - Supporting documentation that reflects the reason(s) for filing the amended return.
+- Any canceled checks used as payment on the originally filed return; AND - Supporting documentation and a detailed statement that reflects the reason(s) for filing the amended return.

 Note: Amended return processing may take at least 180 days from the date of receipt.
 For additional information, see tax.ohio.gov for FAQs.